Adulting is hard.

 Do not wash, comb, or clean any parts of your body.

 Your instinct my be to do so because many people want to remove the physical sensations and scents from the their body that was left by the rapist.

 Remember, this was NOT your fault.
 We are here to help you.

 We tend to reserve this category for adult survivors of childhood sexual abuse.
 In most United States terriroties, a person under the age of 18 years old who is forced to engaged in sexual activities by an an adult (usually a person who is over 18 years old and more than 3 years older than the child) is considered to have been sexually abused.
+Children are sometimes abuse by a child (at least a 5 years age difference).
 This varies between states depending on the age of consent for sexual acts.
-At PlayfulLeigh Psyched, we concerned with helping you work through your thoughts and feelings about your sexual abuse to help you establish or maintain healthy adult relationships.
+At PlayfulLeigh Psyched, we are concerned with helping you work through your thoughts and feelings about your sexual abuse to help you establish or maintain healthy adult relationships.
 Your care and healing are what matter to us.

 Often used interchably with the word rape, sexual assault is usally any forced sexual act up until the point of penetration.
 If penetration occurs, we use the term rape.
 If you are ever assaulted, please refer to the above steps as soon as possible.